Eligibility & payment rates

 Maintenance income test

-If you’re a dependant, we take the amount of child support or spousal maintenance your parents or guardians receive into account when working out your payment rate.
-This includes any voluntary maintenance your parents or guardians receive.
+If you’re dependant, we consider the amount of child support or voluntary maintenance your parents or guardians get for you to work out your payment.

-You need to supply details of any voluntary maintenance they receive if we haven’t made a child support assessment.
-Where we have made a child support assessment, you will not need to supply these details again.
+Your parents or guardians need to tell us about any voluntary maintenance they get if we haven’t done a child support assessment.
+If we have, they won’t need to supply these details again.
 We’ll use information we already have to adjust your payment.

 Maintenance income can include: